-Trier had a rather unusual childhood, born on January 17th, 1996 in Seattle Washington, he never met his father only growing up with his mother, Marcie Trier.
+Trier had an unusual childhood, born on January 17th, 1996 in Seattle Washington, he never met his father only growing up with his mother, Marcie Trier.
 As a child, Trier was diagnosed with dyslexia, a disorder which makes reading and interpreting words difficult.
-These setbacks never stopped Trier from reaching his dreams but pushed him forward.
+These setbacks never stopped Trier from reaching his dreams to be in the NBA.

 In high school, Trier attended Findlay Prep and Montrose Christian school.
-Trier was a McDonald’s All-American and a Jordan Brand Classic MVP.
+He was a McDonald’s All-American and a Jordan Brand Classic MVP.
 His scoring prowess led him to be 5-star college recruit.

 Spending 3 years at the University of Arizona, Trier did it all on the offensive end.
 He had a knack for knocking down open shots, making tough plays, finishing through contact, passing and running the floor.
 Trier was rewarded the nickname of “Iso Zo” due to his ability to score efficiently in isolation situations.

-Trier has already had career nights scoring 23 points in a win vs the Dallas Mavericks earlier this season and scoring 21 points and sending the game into overtime in Monday night’s loss vs the Chicago Bulls.
+Trier already had career nights scoring 23 points in a win vs the Dallas Mavericks earlier this season.
+He also scored 21 points, sending the game into overtime in Monday night’s loss vs the Chicago Bulls.

 Knicks fans should be optimistic about their young talent on the team, it’s going to take time for them to develop but the talent and potential are there.